Woman Ordering Ride

 Turo is still a private company, which means it is not publicly traded and you can't buy it in your brokerage account (yet).

-The company has been planning to go public via an IPO since 2021 and it has reserved the stock symbol TURO.
-However, it has been waiting until the IPO market becomes friendlier before going public.
+The company has been planning to go public via an IPO since 2021 and has even reserved the stock symbol TURO.
+However, it has been waiting until the IPO market warms up before making its public debut.

 How to buy Turo stock

-Accredited investors (individuals with annual income of more than $200,000 or $300,000 for married couples or a net worth exceeding $1,000,000 excluding your primary residence), you can invest directly in Turo on Hiive (more info below).
+If you qualify as an accredited investor (individuals with annual income of more than $200,000 or $300,000 for married couples, or a net worth exceeding $1,000,000 excluding your primary residence), you can invest directly in Turo on Hiive (more info below).

-For non-accredited investors, there are a few other ways to invest in Turo which I cover in the second section below.
+If you're a retail investor, there are a few other ways to gain exposure to Turo.
+Those are covered in the second section below.

 How to buy Turo stock as an accredited investor